daniellok/neopets-autobuyer/README.md

 # Neopets Autobuyer
+**Update 19/10/2019: This repo was last updated in 2017, and since then, Neopets has somewhat improved their site security.
+As far as I know, this script no longer works.
+There are currently no plans to update this script.**

 This is a simple script to buy profitable items from the NPC shops in Neopets.
 I wrote it largely as a learning exercise—it actually turned out to be quite simple, and I believe you can write your own if you have some experience programming.
 The most crucial thing to learn would be how to use HTTP requests.